spiceai/docs/install.md

 # Install Spice AI

-### Prerequisites (Developer Preview only)
+### Current Limitations

+- Running in Docker is required.
+We will support a baremetal experience at launch.
-- Currently, only macOS and Linux are natively supported.
+- Only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
 - arm64 is not yet supported (i.e. Apple's M1 Macs).
 We use M1s ourselves, so we hope to support this very soon :-)

+### Prerequisites (Developer Preview only)

+We highly recommend using [GitHub Codespaces](https://github.com/features/codespaces) to get started.
+Codespaces enables you to run Spice AI in a virtual environment in the cloud.
+If you use Codespaces, the following prerequisites are not required and you may skip to the [Getting Started with Codespaces](https://github.com/spiceai/spiceai#getting-started-with-codespaces) section.

+To continue with installation on your local machine, follow these steps:

 1. Install Docker
 2. Generate and export a GitHub PAT